 Once the mold sets in and starts flourishing in your tub, getting rid of it can be a little Herculean, but the great news is that with the right effort, you can bid your mold woes adieu.

-How to Get Rid of White Water Mold
+How to Get Rid of White Mold Completely

-The important thing with white water mold?
+The important thing with white mold?
 As soon as you see it, get to fixing it!
-The longer you defer addressing the problem at hand, the more permanent the white water mold becomes, in your tub.
+The longer you defer addressing the problem at hand, the more permanent the problem becomes, in your tub.

-Here are the steps to get rid of white water mold in your tub:
+Here are the steps to get rid of white mold in your tub:

 - Drain your tub completely.